Arranging an appointment

 To book the initial meeting, please send an email through this site, or you could phone, or text expressing your interest.
 I will then contact you to arrange a mutually suitable time or day please state where you would like to be seen.

 Counselling is likened to a working relationship, I turn up for you, and you turn up for yourself.
-Often when the breakthrough is about to happen, it can feel uncomfortable, and for a while, a person can give up, they find excuses to not attend.
-Regular attendance can bring down the invisible, yet very present internal brick wall, sometimes called the barrier or gatekeeper.
-The therapy will show that there is a way forward, rather than giving up or turning back.
+Often when the breakthrough is about to happen, it can feel uncomfortable, and for a while, a person can give up, they find reasons to not attend.
+Regular attendance can bring down the invisible, yet a very felt internal brick wall, sometimes called the barrier or gatekeeper, or guardian.
+Therapy will show that there is a way forward, rather than giving up or turning back.

 I appreciate that it is a financial commitment, yet therapy works best at the outset when it is weekly as it promotes the gradual development of a trusting therapeutic alliance and mutuality of understanding.
 Along the way, it challenges you supportively to increases your resilience and opens the mind, eyes and heart together.
 After a period of time, you may wish to reduce to fortnightly sessions, until you feel the need to stop altogether.

 Counsellors do not just spend one hour with you, we think about you after a session and before.
 We consider the best way to support you and meet your needs.
-We write up our notes and we look at areas that may need extra support gained through professional supervision.
+We write up our notes, create treatment plans and we look at areas that may need extra support gained through professional supervision.
 All of this is to enable the therapy to be effective and safe for you.

 Hence, please read the following:

-I reserve the right to charge for sessions not cancelled the day before.
-I request that when there is a need to cancel a session please could you inform me as early as possible., under which circumstances a charge would not be made or it could be reduce by 50% where face to face sessions were booked.
+I reserve the right to charge for sessions not cancelled in good time.
+I request that when there is a need to cancel a session please could you inform me as early as possible., under which circumstances a charge either would not be made or it could be reduce by 50% where face to face sessions were booked.